Progesterone supplementation after embryo transfer can improve your likelihood of having a baby

 When you’re going through in vitro fertilization (IVF), you want to see a positive pregnancy test after your embryo transfer.
 However, a positive test isn’t the only goal.
 You and our San Antonio fertility specialist also want you to have a healthy baby nine months later.
-To help make this happen, Erika Munch MD may have you take progesterone after embryo transfer.
+To help make this happen, our fertility doctors may have you take progesterone after embryo transfer.

 Why is taking progesterone after embryo transfer helpful?

 There is a good reason that progesterone is called the “pregnancy hormone.”
 This hormone not only helps an embryo implant in the uterine lining (endometrium), but it also helps your body maintain a pregnancy.

 Most women naturally produce progesterone in their ovaries during the first 10 weeks of pregnancy.
 After that, the placenta takes over the job of producing the progesterone.
 When a patient undergoes IVF, her body often does not produce enough of this hormone on its own.